kglw-dot-net/phase1/setlists/_posts/2022-05-21-kemba-live-columbus-oh.md

 12. K.G.L.W.

 13. Am I in Heaven?
-    (motifs of The Dripping Tap, Cellophane, Persistence, Magenta Mountain, Ice V and Sea of Trees)
+    (w/ The Dripping Tap + Cellophane + Persistence + Magenta Mountain + Ice V + Sea of Trees teases)

+Note: "Inner Cell" was dedicated to the Australian Prime Minister, who had lost an election that day.